artrugh/sitecore/CustomerDataPlatform/5_system_settings.md

 - Add a user to CDP.
 - Edit a user.
 - Delete a user form CDP.
-- Delete a guest to comply with **Global Dat Protection Regulation(GDPR)**.
+- Delete a guest to comply with **Global Data Protection Regulation(GDPR)**.
 It can take up 24hs to delete the data.
     You must have:
     - Enterprise Admin.
     - Sitecore Support.